vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 ASVtable_tsc
 #OTU table
 OTUtable_tsc

 ####### b.
 Produce a match list from the fasta file with the sequences

 # Extract the ref_seqs from the phyloseq object
 write.csv(refseq(ASV_nf.noSC.nocon.nc), ref_seqs.csv)
+write.csv(refseq(OTU_nofilter), ref_seqs-OTU.csv)

-#I convert csv to fasta in a website - rep_sequences-ASV.fasta
+# Convert csv to fasta in a website - rep_sequences-ASV.fasta
 ```

 In the TERMINAL with BLASTN.
-First produce a blastdatabase with the ASV/OTUs reference sequences
+First produce a blastdatabase with the ASV/OTUs reference sequences (example here only with ASVs)

 ```
 makeblastdb -in rep-sequences-ASV.fasta -parse_seqids -dbtype nucl
 ```
-Then blast the OTUs against the database
+Then blast the ASVs against the database
 ```
 blastn -db rep-sequences-ASV.fasta -outfmt '6 qseqid sseqid pident' -out match_list2.txt -qcov_hsp_perc 80 -perc_identity 84 -query rep-sequences-ASV.fasta
 ```